Marilyn Manson lawsuit against ex Evan Rachel Wood gutted

 “The ruling is disappointing but not unexpected,” Manson’s attorney Howard King said in an email.
 “The Court telegraphed this outcome when it refused to consider the bombshell sworn declaration of former plaintiff Ashley Smithline, which detailed how women were systematically pressured by Evan Rachel Wood and Illma Gore to make false claims about Brian Warner.”

-And police and prosecutors have been conducting a criminal investigation of Manson for more than two years.
-In September, prosecutors said they needed more evidence from detectives before deciding whether to charge him.
+Police and prosecutors have been conducting a criminal investigation of Manson for more than two years.
+In September 2021, prosecutors said they needed more evidence from detectives before deciding whether to charge him.
 The women involved have not been identified.

-The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly.

 Manson's lawsuit says Wood had only glowing things to say about Manson during their relationship, and she said nothing of his abusing her for 10 years until she met Gore, an artist whom the lawsuit describes as Wood’s on-again, off-again romantic partner.